H3AR7B3A7/FriendsList/README.md

 Everything that doesn't change from page to page in our application can be in here:
 - metadata
 - styling
-- other code blocks
+- partials
 - ...

+## Partial
-We can create other code blocks by creating a new file under views using the pattern:
+We can create other html blocks, or *partials*, by creating a new file under views using the pattern:
 *_<blockName>.html.erb*
 We can insert this block like this: